slaclab/flask_authnz/README.md

 security = FlaskAuthnz(MongoDBRoles(mongoclient, UserGroups()), "LogBook")
 ```

+`UserGroups` uses `ldapsearch` to search LDAP for users, groups and groups memberships.
+See the section below on LDAP for configuration and testing hints.

-As this uses the MongoDB for roles, you'd need to pass in a MongoClient connected to a server that can read the "roles" collection in all the databases.
+As the security object `MongoDBRoles` uses the MongoDB for roles, you'd need to pass in a MongoClient connected to a server that can read the "roles" collection in all the databases.
 For example, the following snippet creates a user `roleReader` that can read the `roles` collection in all databases.
 ```
 use admin